pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     .. method:: update(data)

-        :param bytes data: The data you wish to pass into the context.
+        :param data: The data you wish to pass into the context.
+        :type data: :term:`bytes-like`
         :return bytes: Returns the data that was encrypted or decrypted.
         :raises cryptography.exceptions.AlreadyFinalized: See :meth:`finalize`